DoctorRyner/extension-challenge/README.md

 # eco.mio Browser Extension

-## Rainer Rainhardt's note on running and testing the project
+## Rainer Rainkhardt's note on running and testing the project

 ### Running the Python API